Why Olivia Wilde and Harry Styles' Romance Makes Perfect Sense - E! Online

 "Little known fact: most male actors don't want to play supporting roles in female-led films.
 The industry has raised them to believe it lessens their power (i.e financial value) to accept these roles," the director revealed in a Feb.
 15 Instagram.
 "No joke, it is harrrrrd to find actors who recognize why it might be worth it to allow for a woman to hold the spotlight.
 Enter: @harrystyles, our 'Jack.'"

-Letting Pugh's unhappy 1950s housewife "hold center stage," Wilde continued, "he infused every scene with a nuanced sense of humanity.
+Letting Pugh "hold center stage," Wilde continued, "he infused every scene with a nuanced sense of humanity.
 He didn't have to join our circus, but he jumped on board with humility and grace, and blew us away every day with his talent, warmth, and ability to drive backwards."

 Color her verrrrry impressed.